 Today is October 10 and the Navigate the Chaos question to consider is “how often do you develop a soft front and a strong back?”
-Those who navigate the chaos generally understand that suffering is part of the human experience.
-Now, some people are more aware of their own suffering than that of others.
-Conversely, there are individuals that ignore their own suffering and place at the forefront the pain of others.
-Either way, most people that navigate the chaos understand how suffering is part of the human experience.
+Those who navigate the chaos generally understand suffering is part of the human experience.
+Now, some people are more aware of their own suffering than the difficulties of others.
+Conversely, there are individuals who ignore their own suffering and place at the forefront the pain of others.
+Either way, most people who navigate the chaos understand how suffering is part of the human experience.
 Therefore, they often figure out a way to manage the suffering experienced daily.
 In his post “Suffering Open the Real Path,” Norman Fischer details a wide spectrum of suffering people experience.
 “The more we look around us, the more we pay attention to what we’re feeling and what others around us are feeling, the more suffering we see.
 There is more suffering than we know.”
 Fischer suggests all of the following create suffering:

 Not getting what you want

 Putting up with things you don’t like

 Knowing that you’re going to have to die, and you really don’t want to

 Losing your job

 Knowing you could lose what you think you have